SiriusTsou/web3-vanilla/Connectors.md

 import { Connectors } from 'web3-vanilla'

 const PrivateKey = Connectors.PrivateKeyConnector({
-  providerURL: ...,
   privateKey: ...,
+  supportedNetworkURLs: ...,
+  defaultNetwork: ...,
 })
 ```

 Arguments:

-- `providerURL` - The URL of a remote node.
 - `privateKey` - The PrivateKey for fake account.

+- `supportedNetworkURLs: any` - An object whose keys are network IDs, and values are remote nodes that can connect to that network ID.

+- `defaultNetwork: number` - The network ID that the connector will use by default.

 Throws: